urbit/urbit.org-reloaded/content/docs/arvo/dill/data-types.md

   ==
 ```

-Terminal output.
+Terminal client output.

 A `$blit` is given to the runtime by Dill in a [%blit](/docs/arvo/dill/tasks#blit) `task` when it wants to print some text, clear the screen, go _ding_ or what have you.

-This is the old `$blit` which is only used between Dill and the runtime, the new [$dill-blit](#dill-blit) is used instead between userspace and Dill.
+This is only used between Dill and the terminal client, a [$dill-blit](#dill-blit) is used instead between Arvo and Dill.

 A `$blit` is one of: